 Both financial issues and emotional ones are likely to grow more serious as time goes on, leading to more problems and stress.

-After the initial hurt feelings of panic and pain when two people begin discussing ending their marriage, many divorcing couples often realize that making the split as amiable as possible is in everyone’s best interests.
+After the initial hurt feelings of panic and pain when two people begin discussing ending their marriage, many divorcing couples often realize that making the split as amicable as possible is in everyone’s best interests.
 As time passes, though, either spouse may lose focus on this goal and instead start seeing the ex as a competitor.